We may get commissions for purchases made through links in this post.

 Not everyone defines health food the same way.
 The debate rages over whether we should be watching our carbs or our fats.

 Should you go paleo, keto, or just eat a balanced diet?
 There’s no right answer for everyone.
-Always follow your doctor’s advice, which is specific to your health concerns.
+If you have health issues, you should check with any doctors, nutritionists or other expert sources you trust.

 Here are the assumptions I’m using in this article: